Weird Science

 In this way, we can observe that the areas of the leaf moistened with kerosene on the abaxial side (B) appear noticeably darker than those moistened on the adaxial side (A), regardless of the angle from which the leaf is viewed.

-Observations can also be conducted using transmitted light—for example, by placing the leaf against a piece of tracing paper backlit by a lamp (Photo 6).
+You can also conduct observations using transmitted light by placing the leaf against a piece of tracing paper illuminated from behind with a lamp (Photo 6).

 Photo 6 – Experimental effect under transmitted light